gorgarp/TorchPass/README.md

 - `--mode generate`: (Required) Specifies that the program should run in generation mode.
 - `--model model.pth`: (Required) Path to the trained model file.
-- `--output generated_passwords.txt`: (Required) Specifies the output file to save the generated passwords.
+- `--output`: (Required) Specifies the output file to save the generated passwords.
-- `--num_pass 100`: (Optional, default: `100`) Specifies the number of passwords to generate.
+- `--num_pass`: (Optional, default: `100`) Specifies the number of passwords to generate.
-- `--temp 1.0`: (Optional, default: `1.0`) Specifies the temperature for generation, controlling the randomness.
+- `--temp`: (Optional, default: `1.0`) Specifies the temperature for generation, controlling the randomness.
 Lower values make the output more deterministic, while higher values increase randomness.

 ### Example Commands